-Problem 3 (20 points).
+Problem 4 (5 bonus points).
 Identify additional assumptions on x{20} , x{10} , D{sense} under which the system is safe.
 That is, come up with an new invariant such that you can prove this invariant using the method of induction, the assumptions, and the previously proved invariants.
+(Note: This question is much more difficult than previous one.
+If you get stuck with it, try to solve coding section first then get back to this one)